“Alexa, when is my doctor’s appointment?”

 “Alexa, is my prescription ready?”

 Just a few months ago, our Healthcare Team discussed the imminent possibility of someone being able to use Alexa to access their private health information.
 Well now, it is happening!
-This month, Amazon announced new software allowing healthcare companies to build Alexa voice tools that can securely transmit private patient information.
+In April 2019, Amazon announced new software allowing healthcare companies to build Alexa voice tools that can securely transmit private patient information.
 In other words, Alexa is now HIPAA compliant.
 This move will bring the virtual assistant into more homes, doctors offices and hospitals.

 According to STAT, new Alexa voice tools will “allow patients to use Alexa to access personalized information such as progress updates after surgery, prescription delivery notifications, and the locations of nearby urgent care centers.”
 The Alexa Skills Kit (ASK) – known as “a collection of self-service APIs, tools, documentation, and code samples” – can be used by healthcare organizations to create products that both receive and transmit patient data.

 As of right now, according to WIRED, “only six companies invited by Amazon will be able to build skills that can access sensitive medical information.”
 Of course, this is sure to change, fairly quickly we might add, as Amazon plans to add more developers to that list in the coming months.